Sonali-Naikade/java-hello-world-with-maven/README.md

 You’ll create an application that provides the time of day and then build it with Maven.

 ## What you’ll need
-+ A favorite text editor or IDE
++ A favorite text editor or IDE.
-+ JDK 6 or later
++ JDK 6 or later.
-+ Install Maven
++ Install Maven.

 ## Install Maven.
 + [Install Maven on Windows](https://www.baeldung.com/install-maven-on-windows-linux-mac#installing-maven-on-windows)